 It is not that surprising to hear many people mistakenly using the terms public administration vs management interchangeably.
 There is some overlap to the two disciplines but they each also make use of a completely different set of professional duties.
 Public Administration largely focuses on producing public policies and coordinating public programs.
 On the other hand, Public Management is a sub-discipline of this and involves very specifically conducting managerial activities in public organisations.
 Still feeling a little confused?
 No problem, let us take a deep-dive into each.

-Essentially this is a specialised field of political science that governs the planning, organising, direction, coordination and control of government, public and non-profit operations.
+Public Administration is a specialised field of political science that governs the planning, organising, direction, coordination and control of government, public and non-profit operations.
 You will often notice that public administrators have the authority to advise policymakers too, especially in terms of their observations of populations and society.

 This profession is also key in coordinating civil servants to achieve policy objectives and to develop strong relationships between public and private groups.
 However, many different groups sometimes have competing objectives.
 This means that Public Administrators also need to hone their skills in mitigating conflict while engaging in policy-making.